jportillo34/Python/README.md

-Some PYTHON scripts and tools
+#Some PYTHON scripts and tools (image processing and RESTful Web apps).

-Adicion de linea en el repo local.

-adicionamos linea en el repo remoto GITHUB.